keepaliveit-staging/staging.keepaliveit.co.uk/about.markdown

 7. This marks the end of our time working together.
 We’ll send you over the finished works, and hopefully we can work together at some point in the future.

 You can find more specific details of how the flow works for each service we offer in the Client Forms section of the Keep Alive I.T website.

-### Where is Keep-Alive I.T based?
-We're a UK company based in central Cardiff, Wales.
-Cardiff has excellent transport links to major Road and Rail services, and also 2 local airports - allowing us to easily reach England, Ireland, Scotland, or other parts of the World if required.
-We are able to travel to our clients, or work remotely - depending on the nature of the work that needs completing.